Schedule Commands

 resticprofile schedule --all

-Schedules are always independent, regardless of whether they are created with --all or from a single profile.
+Schedules are always independent, whether created with --all or a single profile.

 schedule command